floratos-lab/hipc-dashboard-pipeline/README.md

 ## Data Releases
 The Dashboard database is reloaded in its entirety each time a new release is created.
 When a new version of the data is ready, the code, input data and resulting output files are all committed together as a release.

+The file "**changelog.txt**" in the root directory lists all major changes in each release.

 ## Pipeline Output Files
 ### Dashboard Submission files (./submissions)